0racle/raku-Net-Netmask/README.md

 }
 ```

-In the above example, `match` returns `0 but True`, so even if you are matching on the network address (at position 0) it still evaluates as True.
+In the above example, `match` returns `0 but True`, so even if you are matching on the network address (at position `0`) it still evaluates as `True`.
 If the address is not in the subnet, it will return `False`.

-You could also build an array of `Net::Netmask` objects to use as a rudimentary blacklist (or whitelist) checker.
+You could also build a ridumentary blacklist (or whitelist) checker out of an array of `Net::Netmask` objects.

 ```perl6
 my @blacklist = map { Net::Netmask.new($_) },